-Circuit breakers are used to protect the drive, lift and charger circuits from damaging overloads.
-These devices operate on both high current and high temperature to sense potentially severe conditions that could damage the circuits or components, and they remove power to the circuits under such conditions.
-After a short interval of time, these breakers automatically reclose and operation can be restored by following the normal starting procedure.
+Circuit breakers are used to protect the drive, lift and mower motors from damaging overloads.
+These devices operate on both high current and high temperature to sense potentially severe conditions that could damage the motors, and they remove power to the motors under such conditions.
+After a short interval of time, these breakers automatically reclose and power can be restored by following the normal starting procedure.
+(The mower motors will restart if power (PTO) is left on.)
 Continued tripping is a signal to reduce the load, or to search for a fault such as jamming or maybe an electrical problem that requires dealer service.
-The automatic circuit breakers are located at or within the motors.
-(Manual reset circuit breakers are used on some of the attachments while the automatic types are used for others.
+These circuit breakers are located at the motors.
+(Manual reset circuit breakers are used on some of the attachments.
 See the specific attachment manual for additional information.)

-The circuit breaker located on the control panel next to the fuse block is used to protect the charging circuit, as well as the accessory receptacle.
+Another circuit breaker is located on the control panel next to the fuse block, and is used to protect the charging circuit, as well as the accessory receptacle.
 This manual reset breaker operates on over-current conditions in a similar manner to the motor breakers, but, when tripped, must be reset by pushing the red reset button (Figure 9).